FILM by Chris Green

 ‘I’ll try and come over at the weekend,’ she says.
 ‘I expect everything will be fine by then.’

 After about a dozen silent calls, I register with a call tracking service.
 TracknHack promise results, but it seems that they just want my money; they don’t actually have access to any special technology that would enable them to do so.
 I think about phoning Sergeant Sangakkara to chase up the police’s progress, but something tells me there won’t have been any.
-I’m sure that he won’t step up the investigation on the basis of a few silent calls.
+I’m sure that he won’t step up the investigation based on a few silent calls.
 I decide to leave it for another day.

 I experiment with different passwords and am finally able to get into Bradley’s Facebook account, but after a good look around I find no clues.
 Bradley has surprisingly few friends and there are no recent status reports from those he does have.
 I can’t put my finger on why I feel it, but it feels as if he, or somebody else, has been tidying the account up.
-I turn my attention towards his googlemail account.
-After an hour of trying to get into his email account, I give up.
+I turn my attention towards his gmail account.
+After an hour of trying to get into his account, I give up.
 His password is too difficult.
 He has not chosen something easy like IwntAstrONGpasswd28!!
 Someone has deleted his file history and there is nothing at all in Documents or Pictures.
 I do not have a lot to go on.

 If there has been a fatality, the authorities surely would have come knocking.
 Bradley always carries ID and this is after all his home address.
 I try to use this as comfort, but my sense of optimism seems to be on a rest day.
 I begin to fear the worst.
 I do some internet research into the methods investigators use to find a missing person and discover that I am already employing them.